chapter eight

 • Considering advanced deployment strategies

-At some point in your agent journey, you will find the need to deploy and perhaps productize your agents.
-This could be as simple as embedding an agent within an existing application or something more scalable and controlled, like containers.
+At some point in your agent journey, you will need to deploy and perhaps productize your agents.
+This could be as simple as embedding an agent within an existing application or something more scalable and controlled, such as containers.
 There are numerous strategies, practices, and implementations for building AI agent systems.

-In this chapter, we will look at how agents built with OpenAI Agents SDK may be deployed and productized.
-Keep in mind that there are numerous agent frameworks and platforms you can develop and deploy your agents with, and the skills covered in this book will apply to all of them.
-By the end you should be able to choose an appropriate deployment strategy for your agent, containerize it, orchestrate multiple agents, and understand the basics of securing and operating them in production.
+In this chapter, we will look at how agents built with the OpenAI Agents SDK can be deployed and productized.
+Keep in mind that there are numerous agent frameworks and platforms you can use to develop and deploy your agents, and the skills covered in this book will apply to all of them.
+By the end of the chapter, you should be able to choose an appropriate deployment strategy for your agent, containerize it, orchestrate multiple agents, and understand the basics of securing and operating them in production.

 8.1 Strategies for consuming agents

-For much of this book, we have looked at simple toy examples that put into practice agent concepts.
-However, most of these examples omitted how such agents could be consumed or deployed.
-How we consume agents may often dictate how we deploy those agents, be they embedded in an application or deployed as a separate microservice.
+For much of this book, we have looked at simple toy examples that put agent concepts into practice.
+But most of these examples omitted how such agents could be consumed or deployed.
+How we consume agents may often dictate how we deploy them, whether they are embedded in an application or deployed as a separate microservice.

 8.1.1 Embedding real-time voice agents into web applications